TokenBrice/l2s-handbook/content/docs/ps-edge.md

 ### ⛽ Gas Optimizations

 {{< notice note >}}
 ParaSwap implements several solutions to reduce gas usage across the platform, such implementing the GST2 gas token.
+Gas costs are taken into account when analysing swapping paths.
 {{< /notice >}}

 {{< block "grid-2" >}}